g-otn/GameServerEC2Discord/README.md

 4. Set the game's networking using `main_port` and add `sg_ingress_rules` as needed.
 5. Set the game's available storage using `data_volume_size` and backup frequency and retation using the `data_volume_snapshot_*` variables.
    - If your volume is too big and/or the game data changes too much between snapshots (e.g big save files are compressed each time), consider lowering snapshot retention.
 Check AWS pricing calculator.
-6. Configure the Docker Compose file which will be used within the instance by setting up the `compose_*` variables.
+6. Configure the Docker Compose file which will be used within the instance by setting up at least the `compose_services` variable.
+   - Create a service with the name `main`
    - Networking: Define the container `ports` to match `main_port` and `sg_ingress_rules`.
    - Storage: Define a volume matching `server_data_path`, which is based from lowercase value of `custom_game_name` (e.g `/srv/customgame`, See [server/main.tf](server/main.tf)).